snowplow-archive/snowplow.github.com/documentation/data-modeling/sessionization/02-basic-sql.md

 - You might decide to group events using criteria other than the time-out interval.

-## Example
+## Time-based sessionization in SQL

-This page documents one approach to server-side sessionization using SQL (in particular [the Postgres dialect Amazon Redshift uses][redshift-sql]).
-Below is a SQL query which increments the session index when 30 or more minutes have elapsed between 2 consecutive events.
+This page documents one approach to server-side sessionization using SQL<!-- (in particular [the Postgres dialect Amazon Redshift uses][redshift-sql])-->.
+Below are a set of SQL queries that create a custom session index (which increments when 30 or more minutes have elapsed between 2 consecutive events).
+The different steps are discussed further down this page.

 {% highlight sql %}
 WITH step_1 AS (